Stamp Duty Land Tax (SDLT) deadlines, who must send a return, penalties, corrections and pay your tax bill.

 Correct an SDLT return within 12 months of the filing date

 If you made a mistake when you filled in your SDLT return, you’ve 12 months after the filing date to amend it.
 You can correct some minor errors by post or by phone .
-For other more substantial errors, for example, the new effective date is after the date of notification, you must:
+For other more substantial errors, for example, where the underlying identity of any buyer or the property details needs changing or where the new effective date is after the date of notification, you must:

 - file a new return with the correct information